 \section{Abstract}

 Real solutions of the 1D Klein-Fock-Gordon (KFG) equation automatically cancel out the usual two-vector current density; consequently, the respective continuity equation is trivially satisfied, and a globally conserved quantity cannot be obtained.
-The latter is a well-known result in relativistic quantum mechanics.
-Additionally, distinguishing between impermeable and permeable boundary conditions (BCs) at a point is not possible; for the latter type of BC, the pertinent current density cannot be zero at that point.
-We solve these first-quantized conflicts in detail by using a particular nontrivial local observable --an energy current density-- that allows us to characterize a strictly neutral 1D KFG particle, i.e., a 1D KFG-Majorana (KFGM) particle, when it is confined to an interval and when it is, say, in an interval with transparent walls.
+Additionally, distinguishing between impermeable and permeable boundary conditions (BCs) at a given point is not possible.
+We address these first-quantized conflicts by using the simplest nontrivial local observables, i.e., an energy density and an energy current density, which allows us to characterize a strictly neutral 1D KFG particle, i.e., a 1D KFG-Majorana (KFGM) particle, when it is confined to an interval and when it is restricted, e.g., in an interval with transparent walls.
 All the BCs for this system are extracted from the pseudo self-adjointness of the Feshbach-Villars (FV) Hamiltonian plus two Majorana conditions.
-We also show that this energy current density and a nontrivial energy density satisfy a continuity equation when the Lorentz scalar interaction present in the 1D KFG equations is time independent; in addition, they always lead to a conserved quantity.
-Moreover, this energy current density can characterize all available confining and nonconfining BCs.
-In contrast, the commonly used energy current density --a component of the energy-momentum tensor of the system-- cannot do so for all the BCs.
-Additionally, this latter quantity and its respective energy density --another component of the energy-momentum tensor-- do not necessarily lead to a conserved quantity.
-Our results dramatically highlight the important role played by the BCs when they are imposed on a system in which particles occupy a finite region.
+We show that these energy densities are components of an unusual energy-momentum tensor and can satisfy a continuity equation, leading to a conserved quantity for all available BCs.
+Moreover, the energy current density can characterize all the BCs as either impermeable or permeable.
+In contrast, the commonly used energy current density---a component of the usual energy-momentum tensor---cannot characterize all the BCs.
+Additionally, this quantity and its respective energy density---another component of the usual energy-momentum tensor---may not lead to a conserved quantity.
+We also obtain the BCs for which the abovementioned densities and those commonly used are equally satisfactory.
+In fact, this occurs only for four impermeable BCs and a one-parameter set of permeable BCs.
+Our results highlight the important role played by the BCs when they are imposed on a system in which particles occupy a finite region.

 \keywords{1D Klein-Fock-Gordon-Majorana particles; 1D Klein-Fock-Gordon wave equation; 1D Feshbach-Villars wave equation; pseudo-Hermitian operator; pseudo self-adjoint operator; local observables; quantum boundary conditions; real scalar field}